 For example, let’s take a look at 2 Samuel 5:7 (NRSV):

 Nevertheless David took the stronghold of Zion, which is now the city of David.

-During our last visit to the City of David, we used the First Station paid parking lot, and took the free shuttle to the Dung gate.
+During one of our visits to the City of David, we used the First Station paid parking lot.
+There is a free shuttle to the Dung gate and back.
 But there are many other ways as well.
-For detailed directions check Old City Of Jerusalem guide.
+For detailed directions, check the guide to the Old City Of Jerusalem.